giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-09-01-unity-distribution-portal-udp-journey-tips-and-tricks.md

 ### 1.1 Create a new game on UDP
 Go to the UDP dashboard and just create a new game.
-At this moment just set the game tile.
+At this moment just set the game title.

 ### 1.2 IAP and Target UDP
 There is two way to use UDP on your project: using the UDP package or using the Unity IAP.